 to transfer her smell to them.

-As you replace the nestbox, give the new doe a generous helping of calf manna, whole oats, or a favorite treat, in order to distract her.
+As you replace the nestbox, give the new doe a generous helping of Bunny Bran, whole oats, or a favorite treat, in order to distract her.
 She’ll think everything is fine, and by evening, all the kits should smell like they belong in the nest.
 If you’re still nervous about the doe, just leave the nestbox outside the nest all day, and then put it back in with the doe about suppertime.

 You can attempt bottlefeeding.
 Here’s some tips and techniques, depending on the age of the orphaned kits.

-But first, a sober head’s up: Without careful attention to the bunnies' dietary needs, the survival rate for bottle-fed infant bunnies can be as low as 0 - 10%, especially if the babies are orphaned before their eyes open.
-That means 9 out of 10 (or worse) often don’t survive.
-There are a number of reasons bunnies fail to survive without their mums.
-Here are the most common reasons:
+But first, a sober head’s up: Without careful attention to the bunnies' dietary needs, the survival rate for bottle-fed infant bunnies can be as

 Lou Rea Kenyon, a registered nurse and a licensed wildlife rehabilitation expert, has successfully saved bunny-lives for over 17 years.
-She is the owner of Nutkin’s Nest Wildlife Rehabilitation Center.
+She is the owner of Nutkin’s Nest Wildlife Rehabilitation Center. <--Check out their Facebook.

-This is where we would send you directly to her wild-cottontail-feeding
+We would send you directly to her wild-cottontail-feeding

 protocols, however her website has disappeared from the web.